MaorSagi/RaceFit/README.md

 Data description can be found in the paper under "The IPT’s Cyclists’ Workouts and Races Dataset" section and in the README file contained in the ZIP file.

-*The database of the Training Peaks cyclist workouts can not be published, STRAVA workouts are available in the ZIP file.
+*The Training Peaks cyclist workouts can not be published, STRAVA workouts are available in the ZIP file.

 ## Running instructions